New recipes and updates

 ⯆ JUMP TO RECIPE

-general tso's chicken cuisinefiend.com
+general tso chicken cuisinefiend.com

-Governor Tso's chicken, General Tao’s chicken, General Mao's chicken, General Tsao's chicken, General Tong's, Tang's, Cho's and Chai's chicken; General Joe's, Ching's, Jong's chicken – these are all variants of names for a dish of deep fried chicken in hot and sweet sauce.
+Governor Tso's chicken, General Tao’s chicken, General Mao's chicken, General Tsao's chicken, General Tong's, Tang's, Cho's and Chai's chicken; General Joe's, Ching's, Jong's chicken – these are all variants of names for the dish of deep fried chicken in hot and sweet sauce.
+It has as many various names as many recipes for it, most far too complicated.

 chicken general tao cuisinefiend.com